ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

 2. Fork the repository used for the lab from: https://github.com/adobe-apiplatform/adobeio-runtime-lab-analytics

-    > :bulb: Make sure the repository is public
+    > Make sure the repository is public

 3. ##### Configure a new webhook